UW Harborview Medical Center Hybrid Bi-plane OR

 New mechanical systems include an integrated ceiling assembly with laminar air field, lighting, and booms.
 This system was engineered to accommodate multiple surgical table configurations.
 Medical gases are all boom-mounted.
 New zone airflow controls allow for decreased air changes to the bi-plane OR during unoccupied hours, which decreases energy usage.
 Controls also accommodate an exhaust purge mode if smoke is detected.

-This project involved working closely with UW Capital Planning and Development (CPD) and Harborview Medical Center (HMC).
+This project involved working closely with UW Project Delivery Group and Harborview Medical Center (HMC).
 We collaborated with a full team including architects, structural and electrical engineers, and contractors.
 Key components to project success included developing detailed documentation for the existing conditions and preparing a construction phasing approach that safeguarded operational continuity.